Topologically-Protected Remnant Vortices in Confined Superfluid $^3$He: Conclusion

 \section{Conclusion}

-We have performed measurements of the dissipation of $^3$He fourth-sound resonances for several different confinements.
-We find that the temperature scaling of the dissipation is well-described by a vortex mutual friction model for a fixed vortex density.
-The lack of power dependence suggests that the density of vortices is set in upon phase transition rather than being extrinsically generated by flow (see discussion in Supplementary Materials \cite{SI}).
-We find that the density of vortices is independent of temperature ramp rate, but is a function of the channel thickness.
-A modified version of the Kibble-Zurek model is proposed in which a spatial length scale of the system sets the estimated defect density rather than the quench rate as is the case in the Kibble-Zurek model.
-This interpretation is found to be within an order of magnitude of the observations, comparable to the agreement seen in tests of the Kibble-Zurek mechanism, and the scaling with confinement is in reasonable agreement.
-We believe this result demonstrates the non-trivial dependence of defect density on the boundaries of the system.
-This may be relevant to a variety of systems where the Kibble-Zurek length scale is small compared to a single dimension of the system.
+We have performed measurements of the dissipation of $^3$He fourth-sound resonances, which is consistent with mutual friction due to a fixed density of remanent vortices.
+The density of vortices is found to be independent of temperature ramp rate, but is a function of the channel thickness.
+A model of vortex formation, distinct from the KZ model, is proposed in which a spatial length scale of the system sets the estimated defect density rather than the quench rate as is the case in the KZ model.
+This interpretation is found to be within an order of magnitude of the observations, comparable to the agreement seen in tests of the KZM, and the scaling with confinement is in reasonable agreement.
+These measurements are part of a growing body of work demonstrating that remanent defect formation is modified in systems where one or more dimensions are small compared to the KZ length scale \cite{rysti2021suppressing,Chomaz2015emergence,xia2020winding} and motivate further studies into phase transitions in non-infinite systems.